 Origin Story: How Much Does It Cost to Do Your Best?

 Building a Non-Profit Network

-Ford Foundation money helped set up public stations, create a distribution network, provide technical training, and underwrite specific programs.
-By the time Ford concluded its public television grantmaking in 1973, it had spent $268 million on public broadcasting — the equivalent of roughly $1.6 billion in 2020 dollars.
+The lion’s share of non-commercial television funding came from the Ford Foundation.
+Ford Foundation money established public stations, created a distribution network, provided technical training programs, and underwrote specific programs.
+By the time Ford concluded its public television grantmaking in 1973, it had spent $268 million on public broadcasting (roughly $1.6 billion in 2020 dollars).

 A Revolution in Representation